 Data silos have long precluded marketing teams from gaining the single customer view.

 The end results?
-A poor CX for their customers, bad word of mouth from those buyers, a weaker business reputation, and — at the end of the day — lost revenue opportunities.
+A poor CX for their customers, bad word of mouth from those buyers, a weaker business reputation, and — ultimately — lost revenue opportunities.

 Thanks to the customer data platform (CDP), though, this comprehensive, single view of the customer through unified profiles is now possible.
 What’s more, everyday marketers can leverage said view to react to customers’ engagement in real time.